 If you are a hunter and you don't care about the seasons, but go hunting whenever you want, then you are not a hunter actually, you are an, I won't say the phrase, but I am sure you can imagine what it is because of the "an".
 As many other sports, hunting is quite famous in Britain, so you will find quite a lot agencies and organizations that offer hunting trips and vacations all over England and the whole Great Britain.

 One form of hunting is legal in all forms and that is pheasant hunting.
 That little, or sometimes big, birds are quite famous among the hunters.
 They are usually shot down while flying, just like ducks.
-If you go to Britain to experience some of these interesting and quite amusing actions, you have to know that you can relax with many live sex cams after a long hunting day.
+If you go to Britain to experience some of these interesting and quite amusing actions, you have to know that you can relax with many options after a long hunting day.

 If you go deer hunting you have to be careful, because some forms are forbidden in some parts of Great Britain and others are not.
 Also, if you are taking your own equipment with you, make sure it's legal, because the Act doesn't allow you to hunt with every type of gun.
 I wish you a nice hunting season, England is for sure one of the places you can enjoy that period of the year.